gmdfalk/blockify/README.md

 ### Installation
 Clone the repository with `git clone https://github.com/mikar/blockify`.
-You can then either the cli/gui directly or install it with `pip install .`.
+You can then either run the cli/gui directly or install it with `pip install .`.
 Arch-Linux users can find blockify in the [AUR](https://aur.archlinux.org/packages/blockify/).

 ### Usage